RuiqingTang/Algo-reproduce/README.md

    📚Paper: https://arxiv.org/abs/2402.15509

    📝 Note: Personally, I find this algorithm to be excellent.
-I have decided to integrate it into my Discord community by September 30, 2024.
+I have decided to integrate it into my Discord community to replace the current algorithm（[SATO](#sato)）by September 30, 2024.
 I have made some modifications to this algorithm.

    Firstly, I need to address the input format.
 In FlowMDM, the input data is a JSON file containing two fields: lengths and text.